 If you do not have design files that can be used for software development, commissioning a smaller design or consulting project first is an option.
 Understand that not all agencies offer this service, but the ones that do should provide design deliverables that allow clients to take the files to be used by any other third-party developer (or their own internal team).
 You can read more in our blog post about why clients save money with design projects first.

 If you already have design materials and specifications that meet software development needs, you can skip a design service.
 We strongly recommend that project managers only ask for software development estimations after designs are completed.
 Some initial design work, such as wireframes, can be done by a project manager to anchor meeting discussions.
 Project scopes can also vary based on each case, so services can include a consultation, project management service, design, development, a code diagnostic, or maintenance service.

-Understanding an Agency’s Specialities, Capabilities, and Technologies
+Understanding an Agency’s Specialties, Capabilities, and Technologies

 Any agency that tells you they can do everything is a huge red flag.
-Every agency has one or two specialities.
+Every agency has one or two specialties.
 The agency’s abilities must align with your project requirements.
 For example, does the agency focus on web apps or develop only with React Native for cross-platform development?
-Do they focus in one area like building Shopify and Magento eCommerce stores?
+Do they focus in one area like building Shopify and Magento e-commerce stores?
 When they say they do AI development, what projects have they worked on?
 Check beyond the logos and written case studies on an agency’s website and use meetings to ask about how the products they built work and whether those apps, websites, or solutions are still in use.

-Check Quality of Communication
+Check the Quality of Communication